simonelnahas/simonelnahas.com/posts/why-clojure.md

 to read his book
 [Hackers and Painters](http://www.paulgraham.com/hackpaint.html).
-Apart from describing why nerds are unpopular, he also describes the benefits the Lisp gave his startup in a very intellectual and entertaining way.
+Apart from describing why nerds are unpopular, he also describes the benefits Lisp gave his startup in a very intellectual and entertaining way.
 This was my first encounter with the language and Paul Graham had succeeded in getting me curious about it.

 Robert C. Martin more commonly known as Uncle Bob co-authored the agile manifesto, which shaped an